Idar-Oberstein: Emigration and gemstones

 Idar-Oberstein is known as a gemstone centre.
 Until the 18th century, the area was a source for agate and jasper.
 A combination of low-cost labour and energy helped the gemstone-working industry flourish.
 The river Nahe provided free water power for the cutting and polishing machines at the mills.

 In the 18th century, though, gemstone finds in the Hunsrück were dwindling, making life harder for the local people.
 Many left to try their luck abroad.
 Some went as far as Brazil, where they found that gemstones could be recovered from open-pit mines or even found in rivers and streams.
 The locally common tradition of preparing meat over an open fire, churrasco, was also adopted by the newcomers and even found its way back to their homeland by way of gemstone shipping.
 Agate nodules were shipped back as ballast on empty vessels that had offloaded cargo in Brazil.
 The cheap agates were then transported to Idar-Oberstein.

 In the early 19th century, many people were driven out of the local area by hunger and also went to South America.
 In 1827, emigrants from Idar-Oberstein discovered the world's most important agate deposit in Brazil's state of Rio Grande do Sul.
 As early as 1834, the first delivery of agate from Rio Grande do Sul had been made to Idar-Oberstein.
-The Brazilian agate exhibited very even layers, much evener that those seen in the local agates.
+The Brazilian agate exhibited very even layers, much more even than those seen in the local agates.
 This made them especially good for making engraved gems.
 Using locals’ technical knowledge of chemical dyes, the industry grew bigger than ever at the turn of the 20th century.

 After the Second World War, the region had to redefine itself once more, and it developed into a leading hub in the trade of gemstones from Brazil and Africa.
 That in turn provided local artists with a large selection of material and the region experienced a “third boom” as a gemstone centre.
 More recently, however, competition from Thailand and India has hit the region hard.